animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > - My big toe was painfully run over by the nurse, and ignored, no attention paid, disregarded screaming.
 > - I had to sleep in a chair in a shared open area filled with other patients for a week with only scary clinical authorities who came around occasionally to interrogate me, drugs handed to me, and with food only that I was allergic to, while in an increasingly sensitive state, and being told I'd be transferred to a room later that day or the next day.
 > - I was transferred to a geriatric unit, with almost nobody my age, and an environment that lacked any nature, with only synthetic plastics, no genuine warmth, and an abundance of chocolate Ensures.
+> - I was lectured about not eating enough carbs.
 > - My hair was falling out into my hands and my eczema returned.
 >
 > Some crazy-person advice: Clinicians should stop using the expression "I'm gonna take your vitals,” because when a patient thinks they’re in Hell, that is a terrifying thing to hear.
 Then they have no choice but to let those clinicians strap them or inject them or whatever, and their mind possibly is tuned to a ritual level of thinking where symbolism has extreme sacred meaning.
 The symbolism of "vitals" being “taken,” in the context of vampyrism or losing a loved one, isn't good.
 Just a suggestion.